ArcticEcho/DRG-BP-Mod-Manager/README.md

  ![](https://i.imgur.com/PaG745W.png)

- - 2: Download the [ModBase](https://github.com/ArcticEcho/DRG-Mod-Loader/blob/master/ModBase.uasset) file and place it in `_ModBPs`.
+ - 2: Download the ModBase BluePrint and place it in `_ModBPs`.

  - 3: Create a new BP in `_ModBPs` with `ModBase` as the parent class, and name the file `ModXXX` (replacing `XXX` with your mod ID):